-The earworms learning website has been designed to be accessible and usable for all visitors.
+The earworms learning website has been designed to be accessible and usable for all adult visitors.
 The site has been coded to strict standards to ensure that it operates across multiple platforms and browsers, to enable users to access content, regardless of any personal disability, means of accessing the internet and browser support.

 All publicly accessible pages of this site should confirm to at least double-A and in the majority of cases triple-A of the W3C's "web content accessibility guidelines 1.0".
 If you find any pages that do not conform to these guidelines please contact us.